(Debts Under $250,000)

 If your debt exceeds $250,000 you are not eligible to file a consumer proposal.
 You may still be eligible to file a proposal, but it is called a division one proposal.
 In either case you must have the ability to repay a portion of your total unsecured debt.

 How does a consumer proposal work?

-First, a Trustee in bankruptcy will help you summarize your financial situation and determine if a consumer proposal is the best option for you.
-The Trustee will first take a look to see if the individual has surplus income.
-If the individual has a large amount surplus of income, say more than $350.00 per month than a consumer proposal should be considered.
+First, a licensed insolvency trrustee will help you summarize your financial situation and determine if a consumer proposal is the best option for you.
+The trustee will first take a look to see if the individual has surplus income.
+If the individual has a large amount of surplus of income, say more than $350.00 per month than a consumer proposal should be considered.
 If the debtor has no surplus income than a consumer proposal may not be the way to go.

 The trustee then looks at the individuals assets to see if there is any realizable value in those assets.
 If the answer is no, there is no realizable value, or there are no assets, than a consumer proposal most likely is not necessary.
 If there is equitable value in the asset, such as a house and the debtor wishes to keep the house, then a consumer proposal should be considered.

 If the trustee and the debtor agree that a consumer proposal is the best option, then the trustee and the debtor will decide how much of a monthly payment you are able to afford.
 That payment will be compared to the total amount of your unsecured debt to determine how many months you will be required to pay.
 If the numbers appear reasonable for both you and your creditors, the trustee will prepare the documents necessary to file a proposal to your creditors.

 Please take note that Directive No. 11R2, Appendix A, has been updated to reflect the Superintendent’s standards for the year 2012.
 The examples in Appendix B of the Directive have also been revised as of 2016.

 Note: If you experience difficulty accessing the link, cut and paste the link directly into your browser’s address line.